 Mr. Schlesinger was appointed by the Appellate Division, Second Department as a member of the Character and Fitness Committee and served as the Chairman of the Professional Ethics Committee of the Nassau County Bar Association.
 He is a member of the Litigation Committee of the American Bar Association and of the New York State and Nassau County Bar Associations.
-He has served as Law Chairman of the Nassau County Democratic Committee and as a member of the Special Committee of the New York State Bar Association on the Reform of the Election Law.
+He has served as Law Chairman of the Nassau County Democratic Committee and as a member of the Special Committee of the New York State Bar Association on Election Law Reform.
 He has acted as counsel on many political campaigns and is a contributory author of Goldfeder on Modern Election Law.

-Mr. Schlesinger was named to the 2014 New York Metro area Super Lawyers list as a "Top 100 New York Super Lawyer
+Mr. Schlesinger was named to the 2014 and 2015 New York Metro area Super Lawyers list as a "Top 100 New York Super Lawyer

 Mr. Schlesinger received his undergraduate degree from Queens College and his Juris Doctor from Hofstra University School of Law.
 He is admitted to practice before all of the New York State courts, the federal district courts for the Southern and Eastern Districts of New York, the United States Court of Appeals for the Second Circuit and the United States Supreme Court.
 He currently serves as president of his synagogue and as head of The Kermit Gitenstein Foundation, Inc. In addition, he is active in many other charitable and civic organizations.